codex-academy/angular-intro/README.md

 ```

-Now extend all the API calls to use Mongodb persist/retrieve data:
+Now extend all the API calls to use MongoDB persist/retrieve data:

 | Action         |HTTP Verb | URL            | Mongo function |
 | :------------- |:---------| :------------- |----------------|